pnkraemer/probdiffeq/docs/getting_started/choosing_a_solver.md

 (and require some understanding of the underlying statistical concepts).

 ## Calibration
-Use a `solvers.dynamic` solver if you expect that the output scale of your IVP solution varies greatly.
+Use a `solvers.solver_dynamic` solver if you expect that the output scale of your IVP solution varies greatly.
-Otherwise, use an `solvers.mle` solver.
+Otherwise, use an `solvers.solver_mle` solver.
 Try a `solvers.solver` for parameter-estimation.

 ## Miscellaneous